TheExplorativeBadger/cs760-project/README.md

 # cs760-project
-A repository to store code related to the CS760 ML Final Project that Jason, Samantha, and I are working on.
+A repository to store code related to the CS760 ML Final Project that Jason, Samantha, and I wrote to explore the effects of a county's political affiliation and socioeconomic demographics on the severity of COVID-19 in the county.

+## Question

+Does political affiliation or population demographics have an effect on the severity ofCOVID-19 within a county?

 ## Sub-Directories
 1. DecisionTreeRegression